orjanj/orjanj/README.md

 This profile contains personal projects, and team projects (found under _organizations_).

-Currently studying [Cyber Security](https://www.noroff.no/en/studies/university-college/cyber-security) and volunteering as developer at [The Gathering](https://github.com/gathering).
+Currently working as a software developer at [DIPS AS](https://www.dips.no), studying [Cyber Security](https://www.noroff.no/en/studies/university-college/cyber-security) and volunteering as a software developer at [The Gathering](https://github.com/gathering).

 Current/previous projects: